 Full disclosure: UptoWork contacted me to review their resume builder.
 This article is my personal view though on the tool without any interference from Uptowork.

 The first step in getting that dream job is to have the necessary skills for the job well.
 In that regard UptoWork won’t be of much help, that’s all you.
 But having the right skills may not be enough in a competitive job market.
 You also need to present your resume very well.

 The Modern Resume: A Visual CV

-Text-based resumes created in Word with pages full of text without any design elements are old fashioned.
+Text-based resumes you create in Word with pages full of text without any design elements are old fashioned.
 A modern resume also focuses on the design of the resume.
 Just google ‘modern resume’, and you’ll get lots of hits with templates for a visual cv.

-Some of these stunning looking resumes are created with design software like Photoshop or InDesign.
+Some of these stunning looking resumes you can create with design software like Photoshop or InDesign.
 Others are based on templates created in Word which you can tweak once you download the template.
 Some of these are free, some ask for a small fee.
 Another option is to use an online resume generator which creates a modern looking resume based on your input.
 That’s where UptoWork comes in.

 What is UptoWork?

 Uptowork is a tool to design a visual CV.
 I went to www.uptowork.com and created a resume to see what it’s about and how it works.
 After a first go, I must say it’s a straightforward tool to create a modern, visually pleasing resume.

 The resume builder is based on templates.
 Depending on your plan you either get to choose from 4 templates or 20 templates.
 Yes, UptoWork is a paid service.
 I’ll get to the pricing information later.
 But if you really can’t miss a dime then you’ll have to put in more effort yourself to design something beautiful and UptoWork may not be for you.